 No need to remove the belly pan, removing these two screws will give you plenty of space to remove the nuts from the old dogbones.

+You see ?
 The belly pan is flexible enough to reach the bolts.

 The new Dogbones are only slightly shorter, but you'll have to agree, they sure look better!.